-- serving as liaison between the Chairman and our other independent directors; - calling and presiding at executive sessions of the independent directors; - serving as the focal point of communication to the Board of Directors regarding management plans and initiatives;

-- ensuring that the management adheres to the Board of Directors' oversight role over management operations; - providing the medium for informal dialogue with and between independent directors, allowing for free and open communication within that group; and - serving as the communication conduit for third parties who wish to communicate with our Board of Directors.
+- calling and presiding at executive sessions of the independent directors; - serving as the focal point of communication to the Board of Directors regarding management plans and initiatives; - ensuring that the management adheres to the Board of Directors' oversight role over management operations; - providing the medium for informal dialogue with and between independent directors, allowing for free and open communication within that group; and - serving as the communication conduit for third parties who wish to communicate with our Board of Directors.

-In addition to these specific duties, we expect the lead independent director to familiarize himself with the Company and the real estate investment trust and healthcare industries in general.
+In addition to these specific duties, we expect our Chairman of the Board to familiarize himself with the Company and the real estate investment trust and healthcare industries in general.
 He also is expected to keep abreast of developments in the principles of sound corporate governance.
+Notwithstanding the foregoing, the Board retains the authority to combine the positions of Chairman of the Board and Chief Executive Officer if it finds that the Board's responsibilities can be better fulfilled with such structure.